Lordfirespeed/Lethal-Company-Augmented-Enhancer/README.md

 ### Ship Hangar Doors Power Duration
 The time it takes for the hangar doors to re-open due to lack of power can be configured.

-### Threat Scanner
+### Threat Scanner Command
-The `scan` command on the terminal can be configured to provide additional information about the environment's danger level due to enemy threats.
+The `threats` command can be added to the terminal, which provides additional information about the environment's danger level due to enemy threats.

 ### Days Per Quota